bfichera/shgpy/docsrc/source/tutorial/fitting_tutorial.rst

 All that's left now is to load the Fourier formula just generated (at ``'T_d-None-None(110)-particularized.p'``) into ShgPy, load the data that we want to fit, and then fun one of the functions in :mod:`shgpy.fformfit`.

-Before we begin, let's recall from :doc:`the first tutorial <getting_started_tutorial>` how we loaded RA-SHG data into ShgPy.
+Before we begin, let's recall from :doc:`the first tutorial <data_access_tutorial>` how we loaded RA-SHG data into ShgPy.
 In that tutorial, we loaded the data into an instance of the special class :class:`shgpy.core.data_handler.DataContainer`, and noted that other datatypes would be loaded into similar objects when it came to actually doing the fitting.

 Let's review these other datatypes now.
 First, we consider the class :class:`shgpy.core.data_handler.fDataContainer`, which, in brief, simply contains the Fourier transform of the sort of data which would go into a :class:`shgpy.core.data_handler.DataContainer` instance.
 Like :class:`shgpy.core.data_handler.DataContainer`, it also includes methods for scaling and phase-shifting the data contained in it.